oversword/super-small-state-machine/README.md

 Get the closest ancestor that is a machine.

-If no machine ancestor is foun, throw a `PathReferenceError`
+If no machine ancestor is found, throw a `PathReferenceError`

 Update the path to parent>stage